basion96/WholesomeBot-Node.js/README.md

 # WholesomeBot
 WholesomeBot is a discord bot designed to spread happiness and wholesomeness.

+Also please note that i am fairly new to the whole github thing, and this is my first time using javascript.
+There's bound to be bugs and stuff not working as it should be or in the most optimal way, but im getting there!

 ## Commands
 The list of commands for WholesomeBot is slowly expanding, here are the current ones:
 - **!info** - Displays information about the bot and links to this page.